ucd-library/ror-extend-demo/details.md

 We identified the subject area researched or taught within a unit to be of interest to stakeholders.
 Therefore, we needed to identify a controlled vocabulary that would allow describing all fields of scholarship within a department.
 Using a controlled vocabulary would also allow discovery of similar scholarship across multiple institutions.
 Selecting a comprehensive vocabulary proved challenging, after we discovered that several widely used options were science and technology heavy (eg., UNESCO codes, the Australian and New Zealand Standard Research Classification ([ANZSRC](http://registry.it.csiro.au/def/keyword/anzsrc))), and we needed a comparable comprehensiveness in the arts and humanities.

 We selected [CIP Codes](https://nces.ed.gov/ipeds/cipcode/default.aspx?y=55) as a comprehensive controlled vocabulary to describe the scholarship of a unit with an institutional.
 CIP codes are strictly identifiers, and not represented as linked data formally.
-To encourage the use of CIPS codes, we have created linked data objects for the CIP codes as well, and some of our tooling will process CIPS codes specially.
+To encourage the use of CIP codes, we have created linked data objects for the CIP codes as well, and some of our tooling will process CIP codes specially.

 ## Details of the ROR Extension Schema